- FREEPHONE 0800 781 0379

 Training Focus Areas:

-- Training staff in specific first aid bleed control tecniques and equipment so they can provide vital care before the emergency services arrive, Martyn’s Law to ensure stronger protections against terrorism in public places - GOV.UK
+- Training staff in specific first aid severe bleed control techniques and equipment so they can provide vital care before the emergency services arrive, Martyn’s Law to ensure stronger protections against terrorism in public places - GOV.UK

-- Courses with a focus on a hands-on approach to equip those most likely to be first on the scene with the skills needed to save lives
+- Courses with a focus on a hands-on/practical approach to equip those most likely to be first on the scene with the skills needed to save lives

 Specific Equipment and Training Implications

-Provision of, and Training for Tourniquets and Bleed Control Dressings: Businesses should consider providing staff with access to tourniquets and bleed control dressings (heamostatic dressings) and training staff in there use.
+Provision of, and Training for Tourniquets and Bleed Control Dressings: Businesses should consider providing staff with access to tourniquets and bleed control dressings (e.g. trauma and/or hemostatic dressings) and training staff in there use.

 Hypothermia & Environmental Protection